wesnoth/wesnoth/projectfiles/CodeBlocks/README.md

 	C:\masm32\bineditbin.exe /LARGEADDRESSAWARE cc1plus.exe
 	```

-	if you use 64-bit version, then you cannot use MASM32, who don't have 64 bit version, and you cannot make debug build.
+	If you use the 64-bit version then you cannot use MASM32 since it doesn't have a 64 bit version, which means you cannot make a debug build.

 4. Download the latest `CodeBlocksWinSDK*.zip` package from <http://sourceforge.net/projects/wesnoth/files/SDK/>.
     The package contains the right version/build combination of source headers,